 I suffer from Chronic Maintenance Insomnia.
 Several nights a week, I awake deep in the middle of the night and cannot go back to sleep.

 Other people suffer from Onset Insomnia, a difficulty sleeping at the beginning of the night.
 Fortunately, going to sleep in the first place is never a problem for me.
 By 8 pm most evenings, I am stretched across the bed, surrounded by napping dogs, and reading a novel, the best sleep aid I have ever found.
 Within an hour or two, I am sound asleep.
-If it only it would last until dawn.
+If only it would last until dawn.

-No competition for which is worse because both maintenance and onset insomnia are painful, but add the word chronic for some real agony.
+No competition for which type is worse because both maintenance and onset insomnia are painful, but add the word chronic for some real agony.

 Acute insomnia is an isolated event, usually brought on by stress.
 Someone may be so worried by an event in their lives they can’t sleep for a night or two.